TensorNetwork/tensornetwork.org/src/software/index.md

   perform computations with NumPy, MXNet, PyTorch, TensorFlow, and CuPy in order to be scalable on both CPU and GPU.\cite{tensorly}

+* <a href="">TensorOperations</a> (Julia) <br/>
+  Julia package for tensor contractions and related operations.
+  Offers fast tensor operations using a convenient Einstein index notation, as well as optimizing pairwise contraction order, the "ncon" function for contracting groups of tensors or tensor networks, GPU support, and other features.

 * <a href="https://github.com/google/TensorNetwork">TensorNetwork</a> (Python)<br/>
   python library for easy and efficient contraction of tensor networks, supporting multiple powerful backends